Modern Foreign Languages

 Mr Rosiello – Teacher of Spanish / French / Italian

-Miss Phillips – Teacher of German / Spanish / French
+Mrs Walters – Teacher of Spanish / French

 Key Stage 3 Information

-In year 7 all students at St Oscar Romero Catholic School study French, Spanish and German, they do one language per term of 3 lessons a week. students will learn to use and adapt key grammatical skills that will enable them to converse in the target language using different time frames and be able to express personal opinions with confidence.
+In year 7 all students at St Oscar Romero Catholic School study French and Spanish, they do one language per half-term of 3 lessons a week.
+Students will learn to use and adapt key grammatical skills that will enable them to converse in the target language using different time frames and be able to express personal opinions with confidence.
 They will develop a wide range of vocabulary on topics such as health, education, free time and leisure activities.
-At the end of year 7 students can choose which of the 3 languages they would like to study for the whole of year 8.
-At the end of year 8 students are able to choose their option subjects and they can choose to continue with French, Spanish or German.
+At the end of year 7 students can choose which of the 2 languages they would like to study for the whole of year 8 and 9.
+At the end of year 9 students are able to choose their option subjects and they can choose to continue with French or Spanish.
 They can choose to continue with more than one language if they believe this to be the right choice.

 Homework tasks are varied and is set once a week, we subscribe to Linguascope, an on-line language learning website to support work in lessons, and students are able to use this at home also.
 We also use Google Classrooms.